 Other times, though, Thanksgiving doesn’t go quite according to plan.
 To prepare for those instances, you may want to consider some of the following titles from our online workforce training and online safety training libraries.

 Read on for some tips and chuckles.
-And we truly DO wish you a great holiday.
+And despite the tongue-in-cheek approach below, we truly DO wish you a great holiday.

 Safety Training Suggestions for Family Together Time on Thanksgiving

 OK, let’s get to the jokes about safety issues involving Thanksgiving with the family.

 1. The safety problem: Daughter’s boyfriend invited but not made aware in advance of various family issues and dramas.

 How can you blame the young man if he hasn’t been warned in advance?

 2. The safety problem: Too many family members, some of whom are not fond of one another, all together in one house.

 There’s a reason some of us move to different states…

 3. The safety problem: Mean-spirited cousin Harold from Duluth doesn’t even get invited.

 Sometimes you just have to quit playing nice.